Berber Verpoest (1983) is a Belgian freelance (video)journalist.

 • Healthcare

-BRAKEN - The Belgian city Braken on the Dutch border, has 1.2 million chickens among its inhabitants.
-They divide the village: inhabitants are tired of the smell, fine dust and heavy transport in their village.
-In order to objectify the discussion, the local government ordered an air quality study.
+BRAKEN - The Belgian town of Braken, on the Dutch border, is home to 1.2 million chickens.
+They divide the town: residents are tired of the smell, the fine dust and the heavy traffic in their village.
+To objectify the discussion, the local government ordered an air quality study.

 Breathless